No-regret Exploration in Contextual Reinforcement Learning: Acknowledgements

 \section{Acknowledgements}

-We thank Satinder Singh for helpful discussions and suggestions.
-AM also thanks Alekh Agarwal for helpful discussions and references.
+AM thanks Satinder Singh and Alekh Agarwal for helpful discussions.
 This work was supported in part by a grant from the Open Philanthropy Project to the Center for Human-Compatible AI, and in part by NSF grant CAREER IIS-1452099.
 AT would like to acknowledge the support of a Sloan Research Fellowship.
-Any opinions, findings, conclusions, or recommendations expressed here are those of the authors and do not necessarily reflect the views of the sponsors.